mattcarp12/mattcarp12.github.io/_posts/2020-09-04-strcpy-considered-harmful.markdown

       |            ^
 ```

-Because comparison operators are most often used in control expressions, the compiler gives a 'safety' warning so you make sure you didn't really mean `==`.
+Because logical comparison operators are most often used in control expressions, the compiler gives a 'safety' warning to make sure you didn't really mean `==`.

-A nicer way to write this would make the logical comparison explicit:
+A nicer way to write this would make the logical comparison **explicit**:

 ```c
 void strcpy(char *s, char *t) {